HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 13. Accept all other defaults.
 Select `OK`.

 14. Make sure the dropdown caret next to `XYZ Tiles` in the browser menu is expanded.
 To add the Poland Nationalities 1919 map layer to your QGIS project, double-click on `Poland Nationalities 1919`.
 You should be able to see the old map overlaid on the basemap now.
-> It is possible it may take a few moments to render.
-As you zoom in and pan around, it may take a few moments for the different zoom levels to load at full resolution.
-The quality should become more clear as it finishes loading.
+> It might take a few moments to render.
+As you zoom in and pan around, you are querying the map data at different zoom levels.
+It should become more clear as it loads.

 15. In the layers menu, you can open the layer properties by right-clicking on the map layer `Poland Nationalities 1919` and selecting `Properties`.
 ![Screenshot of the layer properties menu in QGIS](media/11.png)